-Haywood Street Congregation in Asheville, NC is inviting applications for its residency program designed to equip mission-minded individuals for effective and transformative ministry WITH the poor.
+Haywood Street’s Community Residency program is designed to equip mission-minded individuals for effective and transformative ministry WITH the poor.

 Haywood Street is a United Methodist mission congregation that recognizes “Table” as its central metaphor.
 At altar table or dinner table, in the meeting room or around the picnic table, this diverse faith community is thriving in part because of its emphasis on authentic relationships and mutual service.
-Around 450 gather each Wednesday for lunch and 350 on Sundays for supper at the Downtown Welcome Table, a sit-down meal served family style in our dining room.
-Those gathering around the table are individuals carrying all their worldly possessions in ragged backpacks as well as privileged professionals, stay-at-home moms, students and the working poor.
+Around 450 gather each Wednesday for lunch and breakfast on Sundays at the Downtown Welcome Table.
+Pre-COVID, this was a sit-down meal served family style in our dining room.
+Those gathered around the table included individuals carrying all their worldly possessions in ragged backpacks as well as privileged professionals, stay-at-home moms, students and the working poor.
+During COVID, meals have been distributed to-go style from our parking lot with activities such as clothing distribution and outdoor worship happening alongside.

 Who should apply to Haywood Street’s community residency program?